 Jury Misconduct (Vel Hogan)

 Judge Koh ruled that no jury misconduct occurred during the Apple v.
 Samsung trial, and that she would refuse to entertain the issue further.
 The judge will not even hold an evidentiary hearing on the matter, meaning Samsung failed in even at the most basic level in arguing its case for a new trial on account of Vel Hogan's alleged biases.
+This issue can be appealed, but the bar for overturning a post-trial motion for a new trial on the grounds of juror misconduct is abuse of judicial discretion - meaning you can probably consider this issue dead and buried.
 Read More

 Remember when you were in grade school, and your parent or teacher told you to apologize to the other kid?
 And you'd reply, "I'm sorry that Johnny has a big stupid face and he made me want to punch it"?
 Apple's been doing the same thing, except in this case the kids are billion-dollar international companies.
 With big stupid faces.

 By now you've probably seen Apple's original apology to Samsung, ordered by the UK court to punish the company's assertion that Samsung wholly copied the iPad design.
+And you've seen the rewritten apology that the court forced Apple to post, after finding the original (which included statements that US and German courts found otherwise) somewhat lacking.
 Read More

 After winning a $1.05 billion verdict against Samsung for alleged trade dress dilution and patent infringement, Apple has filed a motion with the presiding judge of the tech world's biggest trial requesting a massive increase in the initial jury award.